learnwell/learnwell.github.io/_posts/2020-12-31-inline-notes-on-webpages.md

 ## Motivation
 I have long wanted to highlight text and leave embedded/inline notes on webpages as I browse them. `Google notes` (later named `google keep`) was one such tool that never quite did the job.  :unamused:

-Today (December 31, 2020) that fire was rekindled while learning anatomy on KenHub.
+Today, on December 31, 2020, that fire was rekindled while learning anatomy on [KenHub](https://kenhub.com).

 [Polar](https://getpolarized.io/) had a nice feature where its [chrome extension](https://getpolarized.io/chrome-extension/) only clipped the highlighted text from the webpage into the polar repository but
 1. this was not **inline**, and